hackclub/hackclub/d1/notes.md

 - top down programming
 - DT
 - start with a sprite with a png, easier, if you want exact shape you can use a graphic- go move thing through the space
+- Preface with the fact that I'm still learning phaser